kohlhofer/Crossings/chapters/chapter-06.md

 Lila laughs, sharp and sudden, breaking the hush.
 The sound cuts through the room.
 Amos grumbles, knocks over his mug, curses the world.
 Beer spreads across the bar, dripping onto the floor.
 Harlan stirs, looks at the mess, then settles back into sleep.

-A shadow moves near the door, quick and restless.
-Perhaps someone entering, perhaps someone leaving.
-The light shifts, and the shadow is gone.
-The room feels different for a moment, charged with a restless energy, then settles back into its familiar rhythm.
+Eli laughs at something Harlan mutters, the sound sharp and reckless.
+She tosses back her drink, sets the glass down hard.
+The second glass sits untouched beside her elbow.
+She spins on her stool, surveying the room with bright, restless eyes.

 Amos slides a glass across the bar, liquid dark and nameless.
 The glass is chipped, its surface cloudy with age.
 He drinks, the taste sharp, unfamiliar.
 The alcohol burns his throat, settles hot in his stomach.
 He does not ask what it is, does not question the price.